CremboC/image-analysis/README.md

 ### Interval Thresholder
 Thresholds an image using a given interval.
 All pixels outside the interval are assigned a given "background pixel value".

+### Trend Line
+Calculates the trend line in respect to the bright pixels on an image.
+4 methods are availble - logarithmic, power, polynomial and exponential.

+### Trend Line Cropper
+Using the trend line previously calculates by the Trend Line node, crops out a specific region with a user-defined left and right margin from the actual trend line.
+Also gives the possibility to choose from which row to start cropping as well as finishing row.

 ## Manual: Creating new nodes in this package

 1. Get KNIME SDK (http://www.knime.org/downloads/overview)